-Recent studies and mapping indicate that the map area encompasses a complex suite of depositional land-forms and sediment sequences related to glaciations, alluviation, subaerial erosion, and wind-blown transport.
-To map diverse landscapes at 1:24,000 scale we have selected the most comprehensive mapping strategy-a landform sediment assemblage (LSA) approach.
+Recent studies and mapping indicate that the map area encompasses a complex suite of depositional landforms and sediment sequences related to glaciations, alluviation, subaerial erosion, and wind-blown transport.
+To map diverse landscapes we have selected the most comprehensive mapping strategy-a landform sediment assemblage (LSA) approach.
 Various landforms are the result of specific processes at work in the geologic system.
 Landforms typically have similar relief, stratigraphic and sedimentologic characteristics.
 Recognition of the genetic relationship among landforms and their underlying sediment sequences allows one to generalize and map complex glacial terrains over areas of large extent (Sugden and John, 1976, Eyles and Menzies, 1983).
 Bettis and others (1999) found LSA mapping concepts were extremely useful in overcoming the difficulties of mapping in large valleys and noted LSA's provided a unique opportunity to associate landforms with their underlying sediment packages.

-Twelve landform sediment assemblage units were identified in the map area utilizing, orthophotos, topographic expression, digitized soil and existing and new subsurface boring information.
-Fourteen cores were collected in both counties which represents well over 416 feet of new subsurface information obtained as part of this mapping project.
-Previous core and stratigraphic information from the Iowa River Valley; Bettis (1989) and Anderson (1986) proved very useful in mapping the exetent of Holocene and Wisconsin age terraces in the map area.
-The twelve LSA units are: Hudson Episode: alluvium, Iowa River Valleylow, intermediate and high terraces, alluvial fan; Wisconsin Episode: Late Phase High Terrace (LPHT), Early Phase High Terrace (EPHT), Loess and Intercalated Eolian Sand, Eolian Sand and Intercalated Silt, Sand and Gravel Shallow to Till, Loamy and Sandy Sediment Shallow to Glacial Till; Pre-Illinoian Episode: Glacial Till.
+Fourteen landform sediment assemblage units were identified in the map area utilizing, orthophotos, topographic expression, digitized soil maps and existing and new subsurface boring information.
+Seventeen cores were collected that represent 620 feet of new subsurface information as part of this phase of the mapping project in Johnson County.
+Previous STATEMAP projects in Johnson County included 36 cores and 1180 feet of drilling.
+Stratigraphic information from the Iowa River Valley (Bettis, 1989 and Anderson, 1986) proved very useful in mapping the exetent of Holocene and Wisconsin age terraces in the map area.
+The fourteen LSA units are: Hudson Episode: Alluvium, Iowa River Valley- Low Terrace, Alluvial Fan; Wisconsin Episode: Noah Creek sand and gravel, High Terrace- undifferentiated, Late Phase High Terrace (LPHT), Early Phase High Terrace (EPHT), Loess, Loess and Intercalated Eolian Sand, Thick Loess and Intercalated Eolian Sand, Eolian Sand and Intercalated Silt, Sand and Gravel Shallow to Till, Loamy and Sandy Sediment Shallow to Glacial Till; Pre-Illinoian Episode: Glacial Till.
 The following is a description of each landform sediment assemblage listed in order of episode.